rohit-taneja-redhat/app-migration-backend/README.md

+# Credit to the original creator: https://github.com/macloo/basic-flask-app.git

+Working with a flask application

 # Basic Flask App

 This small repo demonstrates a proper file structure for a Flask app.
 The folders named *static* and *templates* are required.